Reynisfjara, Majestic Basalt Columns and Black Sands

 Introduction

-In 1991, the black sand beach of Vik, Iceland, was listed as one of the top ten most beautiful beaches in the world by Islands Magazine.
-The "sand" of the black beach is formed by volcanic lava and has been shaped by sea winds and waves, turning the basalt into black sand.
-Among the black sand beaches in Iceland, Vik is uniquely characterized by its peculiar-shaped rocks under the cliffs, a long stone-made seawall extending into the sea, and a lava mountain in the vicinity.
-These elements add to the mysterious and eerie atmosphere of the beach.
-Many film and television production crews choose this location to shoot scenes of otherworldly planets.
-Local legends attribute the black color of the beach to witchcraft, but it is actually a natural phenomenon, and the columnar basalt formations under the cliffs are the result of natural geological processes.
-When you hold the black sand in your hand and let it slip through your fingers, your hands do not get stained with any black color.
-The black sand beach is highly-translucent and uniquely beautiful.
+In 1991, the American magazine Islands Magazine listed the black sand beach of Vik, Iceland, as one of the world's ten most beautiful beaches.
+The 'sand' of the black beach is formed from volcanic lava, which has been sculpted by sea winds and waves, turning the black basalt into black sand.
+Among Iceland's several black sand beaches, Vik's is the most unique, with oddly shaped rocks under the cliffs and a long jetty made of stones extending into the sea.
+Not far from the beach, there is also a lava mountain, tall and abrupt, adding to the mysterious and eerie atmosphere.
+Many film crews choose this location to shoot scenes of alien planets.
+Locals say the black sand beach turned black due to witchcraft, but in reality, it is a natural phenomenon, with the columnar joints under the cliffs also formed by nature's craftsmanship.
+When you scoop up the black sand and let it slip through your fingers, your hands will not be stained with a trace of black.
+The black sand beach is highly translucent and uniquely beautiful.